candide-guevara/candide-guevara.github.io/_posts/network/0000-00-00-network-tools.md

 ---
 date: 2019-05-24
-title: Network, basic tooling examples
+title: Network, Basic tooling examples
-categories: [cs_related, network]
+categories: [cs_related]
 ---

 Some dummy examples of how to use common tools like `tcpdump`, `ip rule|route`, `iptables`, `netcat`....